RightToAskOrg/technical-docs/API.md

 - Display Name: String
 - UID: String
 - PK: public key: string
-- Type: MP, Org, Person
+- State: enum
 - (optional) electorates: List (Chamber, string)

-- (optional) email domain: string
+It will check uniqueness of UID.
+Check string lengths.
+Check PK validity (TBD).
+If all OK, create a new user and put D data on BB.

+### Validation proof

 U includes:

-- (optional) email name
-- Validation Code (?)

-(TODO: update registrations for better structure in ServerAPIDataStructures.)

-TODO: Consider being used as spam.
+- PIN : String
+- UID : String

+Finds a (UID, type, PIN, email) record from a validation request (if any) that matches.
+If so, marks UID as validated for that (type, email) and posts on BB
+- nothing for ordinary (n/a) users,
+- the domain of the verified email for org types,
+- the MP for MP type.
+It stores the validated email with this UID.

 ### Edit Registration

 D includes:

-- Name
+- UID: String
+- (optional) Display Name: String
-- PK: New public key
+- (optional) PK: public key: string
-- Sig: signature on update
-- bool: replace or add
-- bool: can-endorse
-- (optional) electorate
-- (optional) email domain
+- (optional) State: enum

-U includes:

-- (optional) email name
+- (optional) electorates: List (Chamber, string)

-If the New public key is different from the old, there should be a signature to show the update is sound.
+For any of these, if they are present they replace prior values; if they're absent, prior values are retained.
+For Display Name, an empty string is treated the same as never having stated one.

-**TODO: Rather than invent own, it would be better to adopt an existing standard.
+**TODO: Think about changing keys.
+Ideally it would be signed by the old key, but this isn't possible if the person has lost their device.
+Rather than invent own, it would be better to adopt an existing standard.
 The two booleans are meant to indicate (a) whether the new registration replaces the old one or adds to it; (b) whether the new key is allowed to endorse other keys.

 **TODO: look at other PKI standards; adopt.